cisagov/LME/CONTRIBUTING.md

 ## Pull Requests (PR)

-If you choose to submit a pull request, your pull request must pass various sanity checks in our continuous integration (CI) pipeline, before we merge it.
+If you choose to submit a pull request, your pull request must pass various sanity checks in the continuous integration (CI) pipeline, before merging it.
 Your pull request may fail these checks, and that's OK.
 If you want, you can stop there and wait for us to make the necessary corrections to ensure your code passes the CI checks.
 It helps our community if you fix the issue found by our CI pipeline.

 Below are some loose requirements we'd like all PR's to follow.
 Our release process is documented in [Releases](releases.md).